PondiB/PondiB/README.md

 ### Hi buddy, I'm Brian Pondi : aka Pondi-B The GeoGeek.

-## I'm a Geographer and GIS Architect who do Software Engineering!
+## I'm a Geographer and GIS Architect who loves Software Engineering!
 A Geographer who does Computational Geography to solve various location-based challenges in our lives today.
 I help organizations to integrate existing Geospatial capabilities into applications.
 I continue to learn.
 - 🔭 I’m currently improving my knowledge on  Java and Spring Boot.